top of page

 Young Coyote Hawk was quickened and said,

-“Hau-dy Hawk.
+“Hau-dy Grandfather Hawk.
 We are all related.”

-(The hawk is obviously one of his relatives.)
+(The Hawk is obviously one of his relatives.)

 He then drank from the Trickling Brook of Water Medicine